 Kāinga Ora's First Home Loan scheme enables some buyers to purchase with just 5 percent deposit.
 This scheme is available for new builds meeting certain criteria, making construction even more accessible.

 Income caps apply to First Home Loan eligibility.
 The scheme targets modest-income earners who can service a mortgage but struggle to save a standard deposit.
-Property price caps also apply, varying by location.
+Income caps and participating-lender criteria apply.

 Not all new builds qualify, and not all lenders participate in the scheme.
 Your mortgage adviser can assess whether this option suits your situation.